LOVE TO BE NEEDED, OR NEED TO BE LOVED?

 on what a 'good baby' they'd been; "you never cried" is

-what they've repeatedly been told growing up.
-All babies have substantial
+what they were repeatedly told while growing up.
+All babies have

-needs, and they cry to alert their parent to what's required
+substantial needs, and they cry to alert their parent to

 Did it feel unsafe to express these vital needs?
 Did we sense we